sailthru/stolos/README.md

 defines a list of key-value objects ANDed together using a list.
-`dependency_group_1` will not be satisfied unless all of the following is true: the three listed dates for `preprocess` have completed AND the two dates for `otherPreprocess`.  have completed.
+`dependency_group_1` will not be satisfied unless all of the following is true: the three listed dates for `preprocess` have completed AND the two dates for `otherPreprocess`  have completed.
 In summary, the value of `dependency_group_1` is a list.
 The use of a list specifies AND logic, while the declaration of different dependency groups specifies OR logic.